Fish kill events

 The Department of Water and Department of Fisheries jointly manage the state's Fish Kill Response protocol.
 We need members of the public to report incidents as quickly as possible so that we can respond.

 If you see a fish kill please report it immediately to:

-- your nearest Department of Water or Department of Fisheries office
+- your nearest Department of Water and Environmental Regulation or DPIRD office

 For your safety please do not:

 - touch the dead or dying fish, or the water in the area

 - collect fish for samples or use as bait